SdgTestEnvironment/sdg-indicators/_pages/en/facts_agenda.md

 ## Monitoring goal achievement

 The United Nations Statistical Commission was mandated to develop global indicators for the targets together with the national statistical offices.
-The Inter-Agency and Expert Group on SDG Indicators ([IAEG-SDGs](https://unstats.un.org/sdgs/iaeg-sdgs/2020-comprev/UNSC-proposal/)) established for this purpose presented a set of indicators and has continuously refined it.
+The Inter-aSgency and Expert Group on SDG Indicators ([IAEG-SDGs](https://unstats.un.org/sdgs/iaeg-sdgs/2020-comprev/UNSC-proposal/)) established for this purpose presented a set of indicators and has continuously refined it.
 The IAEG-SDGs is composed of statistical offices of some Member States of the United Nations, including the Federal Statistical Office representing Germany.

 ## National reporting on sustainable development in Germany